County Route 571 (New Jersey): Mercer County

-CR 571 enters East Windsor Township in Mercer County and becomes Etra Road in the community of Etra, as it continues through a mix of farms, woods, and homes.
+CR 571 enters East Windsor in Mercer County and becomes Etra Road in the community of Etra, as it continues through a mix of farms, woods, and homes.
 The route turns north before curving northwest near Etra Lake and passing over the New Jersey Turnpike (I-95).
-The road heads west into Hightstown and passes homes before reaching an intersection with CR 539.
+The road heads west into Hightstown and passes homes before reaching an intersection of CR 539.
 CR 571 turns north to follow CR 539 on South Main Street at this point.
-Upon reaching the commercial downtown of Hightstown, northbound CR 539/CR 571 join Route 33 as it merges from Mercer Street onto Main Street.
+Upon reaching Downtown Hightstown, northbound CR 539/CR 571 join Route 33 as it merges from Mercer Street onto Main Street.
 Traveling southbound, CR 539/571 follow Route 33 onto Mercer Street for one block before turning east onto Ward Street and then south onto South Main Street; those wanting to travel west onto Route 33 from northbound CR 539/571 must also use Ward Street.
 CR 571 then leaves the concurrency by turning to the west on Stockton Street.
-The route passes more residences, the Stockton Street Historic District, before crossing back into East Windsor Township and intersecting US 130.
-The road heads northwest and becomes Hightstown Road at this point and passes through commercial areas with a few farms, widening to four lanes just before the junction with the western terminus of Route 133.
-A short distance later, CR 571 crosses CR 535 and heads west into West Windsor Township, passing through a mix of farmland, woodland, and residences.
-The road enters areas of residential subdivisions after it crosses Southfield Road, crosses Bear Brook, and then turns northwest as it comes to another junction with CR 526.
+The route passes more residences, the Stockton Street Historic District, before crossing back into East Windsor and intersecting with US 130.
+The road heads northwest and becomes Princeton-Hightstown Road at this point and passes through commercial areas with a few farms, widening to four lanes just before the intersection of Route 133.
+A short distance later, CR 571 crosses the intersection of Old Trenton Road (CR 535) and heads west into West Windsor, passing through a mix of farmland, woodland, and residences.
+The road enters areas of residential subdivisions after it crosses the intersection of Southfield Road, crosses Bear Brook, and then turns northwest as it comes to the intersection of South Mill Road (CR 526).